microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-deploy-teams.md

 Keep the following tips in mind:

-* You can ignore **SubscriptionExpirationDateTime** and **SubscriptionId**.
+* You can ignore **subscriptionExpirationDateTime** and **subscriptionId**.
-* The change notification is for Microsoft Graph connector management only when the @odata.type of the resource data matches the one in the sample payload.
+* The change notification is for Microsoft Graph connector management only when the **@odata.type** of the resource data matches the one in the sample payload.
 * The **tenantId** identified is the customer's tenant ID.
-When calling the Microsoft Graph API to [manage Microsoft Graph connections](/graph/connecting-external-content-manage-connections), you must generate the app token on behalf of this customer's tenant ID.
+When you call the Microsoft Graph API to [manage Microsoft Graph connections](/graph/connecting-external-content-manage-connections), you must generate the app token on behalf of this customer's tenant ID.
 * You can call the Microsoft Graph API to get the customer's display name and default domain name.
-This can help you map the **tenantId** to the unique identifier in your system.
+This information can help you map the **tenantId** to the unique identifier in your system.
 To learn more, see [find tenant information by tenant ID](/graph/api/tenantrelationship-findtenantinformationbytenantid).
 * Within **resourceData**, use **state** to determine whether to create or delete connections.
 You need the **connectorsTicket** to create the connections.

 ### Handling "connector enable" notification